Haffelchen/TEMPLATE-Minecraft-Plugin/README.md

 ### More Informations:

 For more informations about the Template plugin, please visit my Website: https://haffel.jimdofree.com/plugins/template Currently it's only in German but im working on a full English translation.
-As soon as it's done i will add it here on Spigot and also on the my Website
+As soon as it's done i will add it here on Github and also on my Website